Anthony Bingham Mildmay, 2nd Baron Mildmay of Flete: Steeplechasing

-In 1936, riding the 100-1 Davy Jones, he was leading at the 2nd to last fence when a buckle on the reins broke and the horse ran out.
-In 1947, he fell at Folkestone and injured his neck, which gave rise to a number of disabling attacks of cramp.
-In the 1948 Grand National he finished third on his favourite horse Cromwell, after an attack of the cramp meant he was just a passenger.
+In 1947, he fell at Folkestone Racecourse and injured his neck, which gave rise to a number of disabling attacks of cramp.
+In the 1948 Grand National, he finished third on his favourite horse Cromwell, after an attack of the cramp meant he was just a passenger.

 During his career, he rode 197 winners from 1,037 rides under National Hunt Rules.
 His highest was 38 winners in 1949/50 season.
 He was the Leading Amateur 4 times and shared the title in 1937/38.
 He rode eight winners at Cheltenham, including three at The Festival.
 His final winner was on his own good hunter chaser Prince Brownie at the now defunct Kent racecourse of Wye on Monday 8 May 1950.
 His final ride was in the following Handicap Hurdle when he was placed 5th riding Peter Cazalet's Lady Beware "making up a lot of late ground".

-However, Mildmay's most notable legacy was probably in kindling an interest in jump-racing in her Majesty the Queen Mother.
-At a dinner in Windsor Castle in 1949, Mildmay sat next to the then Queen Elizabeth and persuaded her that he should buy her a horse, to share with her daughter, then Princess Elizabeth.
+However, Mildmay's most notable legacy was probably in kindling an interest in jump-racing in HM the Queen Mother.
+At a dinner in Windsor Castle in 1949, Mildmay sat next to the Queen and persuaded her that he should buy her a horse, to share with her daughter, Princess Elizabeth.
 Mildmay's trainer Peter Cazalet selected Monaveen for them.
 Monaveen won his first race for them, at Fontwell Park, finished second in the Grand Sefton Chase at Aintree, and then took the prestigious Queen Elizabeth Chase at Hurst Park.
 The result was a passion for the sport that lasted the Queen Mother for the rest of her life.